 It turns out, he did.
 A petty government official asked him to deliver his tailored clothes to an address which turned out to be abandoned.
 When he arrived, there was a table, and it was clear he was going to be interrogated.
 Knowing this was a risk and afraid of a snitch, he was followed by some Sandinistas.
 The government official thought it was a setup, and "luckily" brought a squad of his own.
 A firefight ensued, and Ángel sat in the middle, clutching the clothes and the pistol he carried.
 It was bloody, both sides at various times fired at him thinking he was the cause of their current stress, and he fired back at both sides in self-defense.
 Both sides had stragglers who left and told whatever story they had in mind to their superiors.
 Worried that both sides would blame him, and already in a lot of debt, he packed up his family that night and fled to Mexico.

 Twelve years after the gunfight in Nicaragua, he was approached by a young man named Bruno, who claimed to be Sara's son.
 He said she died of tuberculosis about 7 years after Ángel left, and he'd also had to flee Nicaragua, and spent most of his energies tracking down Ángel. Ángel was wary but trusting, and spent the next few weeks applying some detective skills to verify the story.
 It didn't check out: he deduced that Bruno was an imposter, paid on behalf of the son of a gang leader he'd testified against as a detective, years ago.
-He surprised Bruno, interrogated him, and learned of their revenge plot: his current and former wife were just transported to a warehouse, and figures in Nicaragua were on their way up to have their own machinations against him.
+He surprised Bruno, interrogated him, and learned of their revenge plot: his Nicaraguan wife and kids (sans Osvaldo) were transported to a warehouse, and figures in Nicaragua were on their way up to have their own machinations against him.

 He also learned that "Bruno" was based on a real identity: Sara really did have a son named Bruno who's out there somewhere, and she really did die of tuberculosis.
-He killed the imposter, went to the warehouse, and liberated his former and current wife, leaving a number of dead bodies.
-He gave them each half of his savings, told them to flee.
+He killed the imposter, went to the warehouse, finding Concepción smoking the fancy cigarettes of her captors, who were lying dead around her (turns out Concepción also picked up some skills during Nicaragua's civil war).
+He gave her half of his savings, the other half to his current wife, and told everyone to flee.
 One of his proteges from his police days who'd made it to the Agrupamiento Alfa told him he could get him in a safe house in the USA.
 At 54, he fled again, this time to Billings, Montana.